What is an Adjustment?

 Simply put, an adjustment (also called manipulation) is a method of treatment used to improve joint movement.

-There are many different techniques within chiropractic that are used to adjust the spine and extremities.
+There are many different techniques within chiropractic that are used for back adjustment and extremities.
 What works for one patient will not necessarily work for another, just as people respond differently to the same medication.
 Some people are looking for traditional manual manipulation, while others want something more gentle.

 3 Adjusting Techniques We Use